adrianhall/adrianhall.github.io/_posts/2024/2024-06-08-swa-production.md

 title:  "Build a Blog: Going to production with Azure Static Web Apps"
 date:   2024-06-08
 categories:
-  - Azure
+  - Cloud
 tags:
-  - Bicep
+  - bicep
-  - "Azure Developer CLI"
+  - azd
-  - "Azure Static Web Apps"
+  - azure_swa
-  - "Azure DNS"
+  - azure_dns
 ---

 I'm almost ready to take my Static Web App to production and make it public.
 However, there are a few things that I want to make sure I do before going to production.
 This is true of any application hosted in the cloud, so it;s a good reminder of things to think about.